Skip to content

 6. Depth of field correction

-The depth of field in this shot is very shallow, and therefore only the front or rear part could be captured in focus.
+In this shot the depth of field is very shallow, and therefore only the front or rear part could be captured in focus.
 The front (green) was chosen – making the rear (red) unreadable.

 In the example shown, it becomes very difficult to extract any information here.
 However, in less exaggerated cases, our AI manages very well to correctly process only the affected part of the shot.
 A smooth correction with increasing sharpness filters must be applied here.
 The bottom line is that this shooting error can be counteracted so well.